yicone/raycast-hotel-manager/README.md

 ## Configuration

-The extension assumes Hotel is running on `http://localhost:2000` and uses `.localhost` TLD.
+The extension assumes Hotel is running on `http://localhost:2000`.
+It automatically detects your TLD from `~/.hotel/conf.json` (defaults to `.localhost`).